dearlywon-obligation740/ecommerce-executive-dashboards/README.md

 <p>I had a raw transactional dataset from a UK online retailer (541,909 rows) and wanted to answer the kinds of questions a commercial team would actually ask:</p>

 <ul>
-  <li>How is revenue trending and what is driving changes month to month?</li>
+  <li>How is revenue trending, and what is driving changes month to month?</li>
   <li>How much of our revenue depends on repeat customers?</li>
   <li>Where are we leaking revenue through cancellations and returns?</li>
   <li>Is product revenue concentrated or diversified?</li>